anseliv/OmegaClaw-Core/README.md

 ![mettaclaw_in_nace_world](https://github.com/user-attachments/assets/2fadead8-af73-46fc-bec4-4b0974221311)

-This project also aims to explore the advantages of Agentic Physical AI, a ROS2 package for mobile robots with manipulators is underway.
+This project also aims to explore the potential of Agentic Physical AI, a ROS2 package for mobile robots with manipulators is underway.

 **Installation**